yuwzho/acme-fitness-store/workshops/azure-spring-apps-enterprise/full/09-hol-3.1-deploy-backend-apps/README.md

 ```

-This conpletes successful deployments of all the backend apps and updating the rules for these apps in SCG.
+This completes successful deployments of all the backend apps and updating the rules for these apps in SCG.

 ⬅️ Previous guide: [08 - Hands On Lab 2 - Deploy Frontend app](../08-hol-2-deploy-frontend-app/README.md)